 - Ministers Fellowship International — Led by Dick Iverson.
 This is probably the most mature of the apostolic movements.
 Most of these guys have been flowing together since the Latter Rain days, some 50 years ago.
 Includes Frank Damazio, and famous Bible teacher Kevin J. Conner.

-- WCICC — This seems to be an indigenous group that has gotten reach in the US.
+- World Council of Independent Christian Churches (WCICC) — This seems to be an indigenous group that has gotten reach in the US.
 A friend of mine is credentialed there for possible Chaplaincy

 - Arise the Nations International, AMI,

-- Apostolic Christian Network – My friend met the leader’s brother on the plane.
-Apparently they have a huge number of churches in Brazil
+- Apostolic Christian Network — My friend met the leader’s brother on the plane.
+Apparently Apostolic Christian Network have a huge number of churches in Brazil.

 - Apostolic Missions International (Cannistraci).